processing/processing-vscode-extension/README.md

 With familiar run and stop buttons, syntax highlighting, and other helpful features like code suggestions, this extension is designed to support creative coding with Processing for people who prefer using Visual Studio Code as their code editor of choice.

 ## Requirements
-To use this extension, you need to have the **preview release of Processing (4.4.76)** installed on your system.
-You can download it from this link: [Processing 4.4.76 Preview](https://github.com/Stefterv/processing4/releases/tag/processing-1376-4.4.76).
+To use this extension, you need to have the **release of Processing (4.4.6+)** installed on your system.
+You can download it from this link: [Processing](https://processing.org).

 > [!IMPORTANT]
-> **Make sure to run Processing 4.4.76 at least once** before using the extension.
+> **Make sure to run Processing 4.4.6 at least once** before using the extension.
 This step is needed to initialize some required files.

 ## Features
 - ▶️ Run / Stop buttons: Play your sketch directly in VS Code.